 1 1/4 cups (140g) hazelnuts, toasted and skinned

 3 1/2 ounces (100g) unsalted butter, at room temperature

 1/2 cup (100g) sugar (I substituted it with vanilla sugar)

 pinch of salt

-2 ounces (55g) bittersweet or semisweet chocolate, chopped (I use chocolate chips)
+2 ounces (55g) bittersweet or semisweet chocolate, chopped (I used chocolate chips)

-6. Preheat oven to 325oF (160oC) and line two baking sheets with parchment paper or silicone baking mats.
+5. Preheat oven to 160oC and line baking tray with baking paper.

-10. Once filled, set the Baci di Dama sideways on a wire cooling rack until the chocolate is set.
+9. Place Baci di Dama on cooling rack until the chocolate is set.
 Keep in an air-tight container.